People frequently ask me about agency and what it means. You’re exercising agency over your life and career right now?

 And I’ve helped people exercise agency by leaving their current positions.

-I would love to help you recover your agency, with one-on-one coaching or my refreshed Bootcamps.
+I would love to help you recover your agency, with one-on-one coaching or a workshop.

 In the meantime, you can practice offering yourself the gift of agency over your life and your career.